foundriesio/ota-compose/README.md

 # Deployment with full Uptane
 $ RELEASE=43 PLATFORM=intel-corei7-64 SERVER_NAME=<ota-ce.example.com> UPTANE=1 ./provision.sh

+# If using Uptane, new devices can be created with:
+DEVICE_ID=<name> ./scripts/device-registry-add.sh

 ~~~

 When you get sick of it or want to try from scratch run: